Writing error checklist

 pronouns being used?

 - Have you checked for misspelled words?
-Don't forget that sometimes spell-checkers
+Don't forget that spell-checkers

-sometimes suggest wrong words.
-So, make sure when you click "replace" that you are inserting
+sometimes suggest the wrong word.
+So, make sure when you click "replace" that you are

 - Are all resources properly cited?